After years of decline, New Zealand PC sales picked up in 2020. They should remain above their long-term trend this year.

 Another element in this will be company hardware purchases.
 This will drive the market.
 Firms that give employees better work from home computers will see higher productivity.
 They will have better engagement.

-Those that skimp will suffer.
+Those that skimp on buying technology will suffer.

 It would be fair to say falling PC sales went hand-in-hand with a slump in innovation.
 Digital brands diverted their best design and engineering brains to growing markets.
 Phones, tablets, cloud computing, AI and the like got their attention.